Education in Texas: Public colleges and universities

 Texas' controversial alternative affirmative action plan, Texas House Bill 588, guarantees Texas students who graduated in the top 10 percent of their high school class automatic admission to state-funded universities.
 The bill encourages demographic diversity while avoiding problems stemming from the Hopwood v.
 Texas (1996) case.

-Thirty-five (35) separate and distinct public universities exist in Texas, of which 31 belong to one of the six state university systems.
+Thirty-five (35) separate and distinct public universities exist in Texas, of which 33 belong to one of the six state university systems.
 Discovery of minerals on Permanent University Fund land, particularly oil, has helped fund the rapid growth of the state's two largest university systems: The University of Texas System and the Texas A&M System.
-The four other university systems: the University of Houston System, the University of North Texas System, the Texas State System, and the Texas Tech System are not funded by the Permanent University Fund.
+The five other university systems: the University of Houston System, the University of North Texas System, the Texas State System, the Texas Tech System, and the Texas Woman's University System are not funded by the Permanent University Fund.

 Both the University of Texas and Texas A&M University were established by the Texas Constitution and hold stakes in the Permanent University Fund.
 The state has been putting effort to expand the number of flagship universities by elevating some of its seven institutions designated as emerging research universities.
 The two that are expected to emerge first are the University of Houston and Texas Tech University, likely in that order according to discussions on the House floor of the 82nd Texas Legislature.